 Chevrolet Orlando in the endurance test – How To Cars

 Real: This Orlando is the last!
 The last model from Chevrolet in the AUTO BILD endurance test, because the brand is withdrawing from Europe by 2016 and making way for GM subsidiary Opel.
 But no one knows that when Orlando 2011 comes to the editorial office to promote hasty newspaper editors.
 He sees almost every corner of Germany, whirrs along Dutch autobahns and rumbles over Romanian pothole roads.
 At first glance, he can eat up the kilometers quite well, the Korean with the Ami logo on the bow.
 Most colleagues feel comfortable in the Orlando on long journeys, attesting to the seven-seater’s comfortable seats, plenty of space and the subtle working noise of its 163 hp diesel.
-But as soon as the track gets rougher, they get annoyed about an ugly weakness of the space car.
+But as soon as the track gets rougher, they get annoyed regarding an ugly weakness of the space car.

 The van shows its rough side